-The Table of Alternative Compliance Methods for Heritage Buildings represents some of the ways that restoration and rehabilitation of heritage buildings can be facilitated without compromising the objectives of the Code.
+Section 11.5. represents some of the ways that restoration and rehabilitation of heritage buildings can be facilitated without compromising the objectives of the By-law.

 Only buildings which have been identified by the provincial or a local government are included in the definition of "heritage building."
+However, subject to the discretion of the Chief Building Official, buildings with character merit may also qualify under Section 3 of the Heritage By-law.
 For these buildings, conservation is also a public objective.
 Heritage buildings often offer unique problems and opportunities, and each situation must be assessed individually.

-The use of the Alternate Compliance Methods in Table A-1.1.1.1.(5) is not mandatory, and an owner may choose
+The use of the Alternate Compliance Methods in Table A-1.1.1.5. is not mandatory, and an owner may choose

-- to apply acceptable solutions in Division B, - to apply alternate solutions under Clause 1.2.1.1.(1)(b), - to apply alternate compliance methods in Table A-1.1.1.1.(5), or - to combine these options.
+- to apply acceptable solutions in Division B, - to apply alternate solutions under Clause 1.2.1.1.(1)(b), - to apply alternate compliance methods in Table A-1.1.1.5., or - to combine these options.